 What is the root of all fears?

 Often, it is said that face your fear but what does facing your fear really mean?
 And whatever it may mean, how to go about it?
 How to overcome fear in life?
 To begin with, personify your fear.
-Whatever is your fear, personify it and go for intense visualization.
+Whatever your fear is, personify it and go for intense visualization.

 Imagine your fear is actually a person and you are facing it.
-Talk to your fear, send it vibes of love and compassion, befriend it.
+Talk to your fear, send it vibes of love and compassion and befriend it.
 The same energy that was fueling your fear will become your strength instead.
 Try it.

 By fear, I don’t mean our primal fear of death and so on.
 Instead, I’m referring to conditioned fears we create or harbor due to our upbringing and other social norms.
 This approach often works because it goes straight to the source of your fear.